anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 Where:
 * (Comparitive) Cost - is monetory value / unit of end user storage capacity (see below for indicative comparative costs)
 * Performance - is IOPS / Latency / Throught Put as typically each of these increases with succesive genarations of storage
+* Capacity - consumption needs are represented by width of the: Ultra High Performance, Enterprise Transactional, Value and Capacity storage options.
 * Storage Class - is how the storage is accessed and used, where:
   * Platform Native = is managed by the hypervisor / platform (examples are a virtual disk volume from which a VNF  boots and can write back to, the storage interface that is exposed by the container runtime), this storage is typically not shared across running VNF / CNF instances;
   * Shared Storage = is storage this accessed through a file systems interface (examples are network based storage such as CIFS or NFS) where the storage volumes can be accessed and shared by multiple VNF / CNF instances;